AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

 User enter email and password while they are fresh in his mind. then browser save them for further login.

 ## Log In
+- The function responsible for log in  is located in the "SignUpContoller" as name of "postLogInPage()".
+- User enter his email address and password. then I compare them with the values stored in the database.
+- If user account is not activated, I redirect him to the "Log In" page telling him "Your account in not activated !
+Press the activation link sent to your mail" .
+- I am using **Hash::check()** of Laravel to copmare the two hashed passwords, the first one stored in the database and the second one user enetering in the log in form.
+- If the log in is valid, I redirect the user to "home" page.